mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/install/install-onprem/index.md

   * 80 GiB of free space in the root partition and the root partition must be less than 85% full.

 * If you plan to use **local volume provisioning** to provide [persistent volumes][persistent_volume] for the workloads, you must mount at least three volumes to `/mnt/disks/` mount point on each node.
-  Each volume must have **at least** 55 GiB of capacity if the default add-on configurations are used.
+  Each volume must have **at least** 55 GiB of capacity if the default addon configurations are used.

 ## Operating system and services for all nodes